-I’m the father of a middle school-aged boy, and I find myself, when I’m not blogging about teaching, blogging about fathering, and sometimes, reflecting on my son’s educational experiences through the perspective of a father who is also a teacher, and now, in 2021, a teacher at his school.
+I’m the father of a high school-aged boy, and I find myself, when I’m not blogging about teaching, blogging about fathering, and sometimes, reflecting on my son’s educational experiences through the perspective of a father who is also a teacher, and now, in 2021, a teacher at his school.

 I’m also a fiction writer and a poet.
 I’ve self-published a novel through iUniverse.
 It’s called Monster Talk.
 You can purchase a copy right here:

 or, rather, skip the middle man and buy a copy directly from me at

 In April of 2013, I participated in the National Poetry Writing Month by writing a poem a day for a month and publishing each of them here on the blog.
 After the 30 days, I kept at it, inside and outside of NaPoWriMo, and I got into the habit of numbering my poems here, only to distinguish them from the prose.
 While it is not my form, and while I have no sense about how good I am at it, poetry allows me to blog about almost anything under the sun–so I think I will continue–after all, it has yielded, as of this writing, 284 poems.